aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

     - Loci present in 70% (214) of the 305 good samples.
 10053 loci.
 (More loci but more missing data)
   * I ran both filtered datasets through RAxML and Structure to ensure the results are not sensitive to number of loci and level of missing data.
   * I also ran datasets at cluster thresholds 0.85, and 0.80 through RAxML trees to ensure that the results are not sensitive to cluster threshold.
-  * Strongly supported clades and clearly defined structure clusters were consistent in all analyses so I focused on just the 0.90, fewer-loci, less missing data results.
+  * Strongly supported clades and clearly defined Structure clusters were consistent in all analyses so I focused on just the 0.90, fewer-loci, less missing data results.

 ### Re-analysis after checking morphology